Rismosch/ris_terrain_generator/README.md

 ## Notes

 The code started out as a script in [ris_engine](https://github.com/Rismosch/ris_engine).
 Most code in this repo was copied from my engine and modified, such that it compiles as a standalone project.
-Due to that copying, and the many prototype iterations this code went through, the code is in comparably poorer quality.
+Due to that, and the fact that `terrain_generator.rs` went through many prototypes very very quickly, the code is in comparably poorer quality.

 However, the idea is to run this generator once, and then use the result as a static asset.
 Thus, the comparably poorer code quality and performance isn't of great significance, because it will never be run again.

-Have fun!
+Anyway, have fun!